Hosting a Website

 Contentstack is platform-agnostic, so you can use any hosting provider or architecture you prefer.
 However, we can provide some recommendations that may make hosting your website quicker and easier.

-Additional Resource: Before you start with your project, you need to first determine the right deployment model for the project.
+Additional Resource: Before you start with your project, first you need to determine the suitable deployment model for the project.
 Here's an article on Architecture Planning and Deployment Models that will help you choose the right one.